As Americans, we are all closely connected to our nation’s service members and veterans.

 Today, John Henry’s name is engraved on the plaque of the Bladensburg WWI Veterans Memorial, a gravestone built by the mothers, wives and friends of the 49 heroes from Prince George’s County who died in the Great War.

-And in just two weeks, on February 27th, our team will be going to the U.S. Supreme Court for the final battle – to keep the Bladensburg Memorial standing, so that Alvergia, and Americans like you, can forever gaze at this living reminder of the sacrifice of our nation’s service members.
+On February 27th, our team was at the U.S. Supreme Court for the final battle – to keep the Bladensburg Memorial standing, so that Alvergia, and Americans like you, can forever gaze at this living reminder of the sacrifice of our nation’s service members.

 John Henry Seaburn, Jr. was a Private when he was sent off to France in March 1918.
 Seaburn served as part of the 372nd U.S. Infantry, 93rd Division, a segregated unit historically referred to as the “Red Hand” Division.

 Wounded while engaged in action with the enemy, John Henry died on October 4, 1918.
 He was buried in the French Military Cemetery in Auve, Marne, France, where his grave was marked with a cross-shaped tombstone.

 Like John Henry, thousands upon thousands of our brave military heroes often pay the ultimate price, giving their lives for the cause of freedom.

 So, for just a moment, think of how much of an affront it would be if someone tried to undermine the sacrifice – or to completely erase the memory – of our military heroes, especially the ones with whom you share a direct connection.

 In her own words, Alvergia expresses just how painful it would be to tear down the Bladensburg Memorial: